Hrvatska Dubica

 Hrvatska Dubica is a village and a municipality in central Croatia in the Sisak-Moslavina County.
 It is located on the northern bank of the river Una, east of Hrvatska Kostajnica and southwest of Jasenovac and Novska.
-The town of Bosanska Dubica lies to the south of the municipality, in Bosnia and Herzegovina.
+The town of Kozarska Dubica lies to the south of the municipality, in Bosnia and Herzegovina.
 Hrvatska Dubica is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

 Demographics

 The municipality of Hrvatska Dubica has a population of 2,089 (2011 census), 75.30% (1,573) which are Croats and 22.40% (468) which are Serbs.